 (iii) The tax advantage is the essential effect of the transaction.

 The concept of abuse of law is ‘residual’, i.e. applies only when a transaction cannot be assessed under a specific anti-avoidance measure.
-If an abusive transaction is discovered by the Italian Revenue Agency, it will be disallowed for tax purposes and the tax benefits will be denied.
-Transactions cannot be defined as abusive if they are justified by ‘non marginal’ sound business reasons; these reasons include shake-ups or management decisions to improve the structure or operations of a business or professional activity.
-It is up to the Italian Revenue Agency to prove that a transaction is abusive, while the taxpayer has to demonstrate that there is a sound business purpose.
+If an abusive transaction is discovered by the Italian tax authorities, it will be disallowed for tax purposes and the tax benefits will be denied.
+Transactions cannot be defined as abusive if they are justified by ‘non marginal’ sound business reasons; these reasons include reorganizations or management decisions to improve the structure or operations of a business or professional activity.
+The taxpayer is nevertheless able to choose from available tax regimes offered by the tax legislation even if these imply a different tax burden.
+It is up to the Italian tax authorities to prove that a transaction is abusive, while the taxpayer has to demonstrate that there is a sound business purpose.
 If a transaction is found abusive, no criminal penalties can be applied – just administrative sanctions.

 There are anti-avoidance rules specifically applicable to cross-border transactions (i.e. full taxation of dividends arising in a "black-list" country; CFC rules; TP rules; beneficial ownership clause; deemed residency rule).
 The former anti-avoidance rule on non-deductibility of expenses from transactions with "black-list" taxpayers has been repealed since fiscal year 2016.

 According to art.
 44 (2) a) of IITC, a financial instrument issued by a non-resident entity is deemed to be similar to shares for domestic tax purposes, and therefore deserves equal treatment (dividends are 95 percent exempt), if two conditions are fulfilled:

 - remuneration is wholly represented by a portion of profits of the issuer;